Education & Training

 - Chicago Dancemakers Forum: periodically offers professional development workshops, or other career-building initiatives, for dancemakers.

 - Craft Emergency Relief Fund (CERF+): provides direct services and links to other resources, including financial management, marketing, loan programs, legal issues, and business workshops.

-- Creating a Living Legacy (CALL): an initiative of the Joan Mitchell Foundation designed to provide support to older artists in the areas of studio organization, archiving, inventory management, and more.
+- Creating a Living Legacy (CALL): an initiative of the Joan Mitchell Foundation designed to provide support to artists in the areas of studio organization, estate planning, archiving, inventory management, and more.